-A chance to see the exquisite Taj Mahal, one of the best creations of mankind, is more than enough to draw millions of tourists to Agra, a beautiful city known for its Mughal-era architecture.
+The opportunity to visit the Taj Mahal, one of humanity’s greatest masterpieces, is enough to attract millions of tourists to Agra, a city renowned for its stunning Mughal-era architecture.

 Holi, the Festival of Colors, is held in many parts of India in the month of March to celebrate the triumph of good over evil.
 Festivities usually begin the night before Holi with a bonfire.
 People gather around the fire and celebrate Prahlad’s victory over Holika, a demon who was burnt alive despite being immune to fire.